 Your Mo ontana first-time home buyer savings account number Part I. Allowable exclusion calculation 1.
-Current year deposits (Column A if using FTB-Worksheet) 1.
-2. Deposits from prior years not previously excluded 3.
-Add lines 1 and 2 4.
-Enter the lesser of the amount on line 3 or \$3,0004 l.
-5. Interest and other income (Column B if using FTB-Worksheet) 5.
+Current year deposits (Column A if using FTB-Worksheet)1.]
+2. Deposits from prior years not previously excluded 1 3.
+Add lines 1 and 2 1 4.
+Enter the lesser of the amount on line 3 or \$3,0004.
+5. Interest and other income (Column B if using FTB-Worksheet)5.
 6. Add lines 4 and 5.
 This is your Montana First-time Home Buyer Savings Account exclusion.
-Enter this amount on Form 2, Schedule II, line 196).
-7. If the amount on line 3 is greater than \$3,000, subtract line 4 from line 3.
-These are your excess deposits that may be excluded next year Part II.
+Enter this amount on Form 2, Montana Subtractions Schedule, line 16 7.
+If the amount on line 3 is greater than \$3,000, subtract line 4 from line 3.
+These are your excess deposits that may be excluded next year7.
+Part II. .
 Nonqualified withdrawals 1.
-Nonqualified withdrawals (Column D if using FTB-Worksheet)1 Enter this amount on Form 2, Schedule I, line 8.
-2. Enter the withdrawals on line 1 made on the last business day in 2015 2.
-3. Subtract line 2 from line 1 3.
+Nonqualified withdrawals (Column D if using FTB-Worksheet)1.
+Enter this amount on Form 2, Montana Additions Schedule, line 7.
+2. Enter the withdrawals on line 1 made on the last business day in 20182.
+3. Subtract line 2 from line 13.
 4. Multiply the amount on line 3 by 10% (0.10).
-Enter this amount on Form 2, line 68 and write "FTB" in the space provided.
-This is your penalty4 I.
+Enter this amount on Form 2, Contributions, Penalties, and Interest Schedule, line 5.
+This is your penalty4.

-The Montana First-time Home Buyer Savings Account Worksheet (FTB-Worksheet) is available to help you reconcile the activity on this form by providing a log to track deposits, withdrawals, fees and other transactions.
+The Montana First-time Home Buyer Savings Account Worksheet (FTB-Worksheet) is available to help you reconcile the activity on this form.
+It provides a log to track deposits, withdrawals, fees and other transactions.
 It is not required to be completed or included with your tax return.
 (The FTB-Worksheet follows the instructions for this form.)